Lobbying and Campaigning Contacts - Contents

 Also see Government/democracy/media in our Areas of Concern section.

 Gov.uk is the starting point for government info (was DirectGov).
-Try the citizenship section re petitions, the announcements section for news and speeches – possibly public consultations (there doesn’t seem to be a separate section).
+Try the citizenship section re petitions, the News and communications section for news and speeches – possibly public consultations (there doesn’t seem to be a separate section).

 Dod’s have a range of guides to parliamentary process and contacts, including what is now Vacher’s Quarterly.
 They’ve also got online directories for UK, Scottish Parliament, Welsh Assembly, European Union etc.